ss497254/file-download-server/README.md

 ### Limitations?

 * Doesn't support file resuming.
-* Support files which are publicly accessible.
+* Support files which are publicly accessible only.
+* Fast downloads are not available, only one connection is supported per file.